 Data transformation and mapping: Let's say your lead gen app uses a data format best described as "WTF," and your CRM uses a format called "OMG."
 If you try to send "WTF" data to an app expecting "OMG" data, that's not going to work. iPaaS solutions have data transformation tools that reformat "WTF" into "OMG" so everything flows seamlessly.

 Automated integrations: iPaaS synchronizes your apps automatically, eradicating data silos and giving your operations the streamlined efficiency they desperately need.
+On Zapier, for example, you can connect 8,000+ apps to each other using a visual builder.

 Workflow orchestration: Beyond sending data around, iPaaS also orchestrates workflows.
 In other words, it can trigger multi-step processes, handle conditional logic, and help you automate a wide range of tasks.
+For example, Zapier can manage a full lead nurturing workflow: when a new lead is captured by a form, it can automatically enrich the data, evaluate the lead score with built-in logic paths, add it to your CRM, and notify the appropriate sales rep.

 API management: In many iPaaS platforms, you can design, govern, and publish APIs from the same console you use to build integrations.
 This streamlines the creation of new services that might integrate with third-party partners or internal systems.